The Funtastic World of Hanna-Barbera (ride)

 The Funtastic World of Hanna-Barbera was a simulator ride at Universal Studios Florida and one of the park's original attractions.
 The story line tells that Dick Dastardly and Muttley have kidnapped Elroy Jetson.
 Yogi Bear and Boo-Boo give chase and the audience is in for the ride of their lives.
 The attraction opened on June 7, 1990 and closed on October 20, 2002.

 It was created and executive produced by Peter N. Alexander and directed by Mario Kamberg with William Hanna (founder of Hanna-Barbera, animation producer and creator) as creative consultant.
 It was the first ride film to predominantly use computer-generated imagery, with the characters created using traditional cel animation techniques and optically composited.

-This was the first of three simulator ride attractions to be built inside Soundstage 42 in Universal Studios Florida, followed by Jimmy Neutron's Nicktoon Blast and the current Despicable Me Minion Mayhem, as well as the first motion simulator at Universal Orlando Resort.
+This was the first of three simulator ride attractions to be built inside Soundstage 42 in Universal Studios Florida, followed by Jimmy Neutron's Nicktoon Blast and the current Despicable Me Minion Mayhem (which became part of Minion Land on Illumination Ave), as well as the first motion simulator at Universal Orlando Resort.

 Attraction

 Queue

 The facility which housed the ride featured several areas in which the guests were moved throughout.
 The outside queue area, where people waited in line, featured several televisions that showed Hanna-Barbera cartoons on a loop.
-When the ride first opened, the queue videos consisted of whole short episodes of Hanna-Barbera's "three-shorts" shows such as Huckleberry Hound and Yogi Bear as well as extended clips from Hanna-Barbera's well-known full-length story shows (The Flintstones, The Jetsons, etc.).
-In the years after, clips and commercials from Hanna-Barbera's modern cartoons such as SWAT Kats, were played on the monitors interspersed with the classic shows.
+When the ride first opened, the queue videos consisted of whole short episodes of Hanna-Barbera's "three-shorts" shows such as Huckleberry Hound and Yogi Bear as well as extended clips from Hanna-Barbera's well-known full-length story shows (The Flintstones and The Jetsons, etc.).
+In the years after, clips and commercials from Hanna-Barbera's modern cartoons such as SWAT Kats: The Radical Squadron, were played on the monitors interspersed with the classic shows.
 The guests were then taken into a preshow area where the storyline for the ride was revealed.